Proof of Language Proficiency

 Tips for the TOEFL test:

-• Due to the coronavirus pandemic, a lot of test centers are still closed.
-Therefore, the TOEFL Home Edition is available, which allows you to take the test from your home under certain conditions.
+- In addition to a test center, you can also use the TOEFL Home Edition, which allows you to take the test from your home under certain conditions.
 Please check on the website to see if you meet these conditions.

 You can download your TOEFL results online as a PDF document approximately eight to ten days after the completion of the test.
 With this Test Taker Score Report, you can apply for an exchange program.